 Coming in all shapes, sizes and textures, scratching posts are a must-have for cats, but they’ll only be useful if your cat is happy with the one you’ve chosen.
 Remember how fussy cats can get about litter boxes?
 We’re afraid it’s the same with scratching posts.

 If Fusspot seems disinterested in their scratching post, you may need to try a couple of different styles before finding one they like.
-Some cats like horizontal posts, while others prefer vertical.
+Some cats like horizontal posts, while others prefer vertical — our RSPCA PetVille store has a variety of scratching posts to choose from.
 Just make sure the post is sturdy and tall enough to allow your cat to stretch completely.

 If you’ve invested in a scratching post to curb furniture destruction, place the post in front of the area of couch or carpet your kitty has been targeting so that they’ll redirect their scratching.